How to create a delightful seaside garden

 Succulents are everywhere at the moment.
 I haven’t seen a garden without a regulation of pot of succulents for years.
 But they do work well in a seaside garden context.

-Other good plants to try include cacti (check how hardy they are).
+Other good plants to try include cacti (but check how hardy they are).
 I swim at Whitstable during the summer, and have seen verbena bonariensis do consistently well along the front, along with valerian, fennel, some lavenders and most of the grasses.

 If you’re not actually facing the sea, then you can choose a wider selection of plants.